 The technology is optimized for 1-2 people to be on video.
 The posture and step in and out access supports meeting needs for short meetings.

 The media:scape offers quick amplification and content sharing with power access.
 The work surface supports the users materials with a secondary surface for personal items.
-A stool could be included for longer duration of go without for quick connections.
+A modern stool could be included for longer duration of go without for quick connections.
 Lighting can be used as a signaling device.

 - Boundary: Enclosed

 - Products Shown: V.I.A., Gesture, media:scape Kiosk, RoomWizard, Elective Elements, Airtouch, FlexFrame

 Inspiring I space that offers the ability to get away without going away, supporting mindfulness and authenticity for an individual.

 With a shield to the adjacent nomadic camp the user can gain a quick reprieve, get comfortable and focus or allow the mind to wander.
 User has control over their visibility, access to others and choice of where to work, The space supports bringing your own technology, or simply unplugging for short term use.